jhpyle/docassemble/_docs/config.md

 After [`create_tables`] runs for the first time, you can delete the `default admin account` information from the configuration file.

+## <a name="admin can delete account"></a>Whether the administrator can delete user accounts

+By default, administrators can [edit user accounts] and mark them inactive.
+If an account is inactive, the user cannot log in and the user cannot register using the same e-mail address.
+Marking an account as inactive does not delete the user's data.

+When administrators [edit user accounts], they can also delete the user's account.
+Since the deletion of the information is permanent, you might want to turn off this feature for safety reasons.
+To do so, set `admin can delete account` to `False`:

+{% highlight yaml %}
+admin can delete account: False
+{% endhighlight %}

+## <a name="user can delete account"></a>Whether users can delete their accounts

+By default, users have the power to delete their own accounts and all of their data.
+To disable this, you can set `user can delete account` to `False`:

+{% highlight yaml %}
+user can delete account: False
+{% endhighlight %}

+<a name="delete account deletes shared"></a>If users have joined
+[multi-user interviews] with other people, it is ambiguous who "owns" the data in the interview.
+By default, shared interviews are not deleted from the server when users delete their data.
+However, if you want to give users the power to delete any session of a [multi-user interview], even if other people used it, you can set `delete account deletes shared` to `True`.

+{% highlight yaml %}
+delete account deletes shared: True
+{% endhighlight %}

 ## <a name="use alembic"></a>Database table upgrades